Frequently asked questions

 But what if, on rare occasions, all plausible biases from observational studies are working to underestimate an apparent treatment effect?

 In other words, the actual treatment effect is very likely to be larger than what the data suggests.
-Indeed, the quality of this kind of evidence may need to be upgraded.
+Indeed, the quality of this kind of evidence may need to be rated up.
 Example.

 What to do when the quality of evidence differs across outcomes?